-The application deadline is December 1, 2013 (January 17, 2014 for students currently abroad).
-Interviews will take place early-December for students studying abroad Spring 2014 or by the second week of February for returning Fall 2013 study abroad and all other students.
-We expect to have all interviews completed by mid-February with notification before Spring Break.
+The application deadline is November 30, 2014 (January 16, 2015 for students currently abroad).
+Interviews will take place in early-December for students studying abroad Spring 2015 or by the second week of February for returning Fall 2014 study abroad and all other students.
+We expect to have all interviews completed by mid-February with notification before 2015 Spring Break.

 Students will be selected based on the following items (submit all materials online through forms manager link found here):

 1) A cover letter explaining student interest and type of community engagement work they desire, including potential placement sites if possible.
 We encourage all students to research and discuss ideas for site placements.
 Your cover letter should explain why there is a need for this type of community engagement, how you could contribute, and how this experience relates to your goals.

 2) A resume indicating relevant paid and unpaid work/volunteer experiences, relevant class or other training, conferences or workshops attended, honors and awards, public talks or media involvement, and other skills such as languages or computer skills;